Alice Lloyd College: Student finances and required work

 Although Alice Lloyd College does not rely on any direct financial support from the state or federal governments, it does accept students using federal and state student financial aid such as federal Pell Grants.
-16 percent of students receive education loans, for an average of approximately $800.
-According to the Project on Student Debt, each of Alice Lloyd's 2009 graduates carried an average debt of $6,500, which is well below the statewide average of $19,112 and the national average of $24,000.
-The college, which accepted 262 of 6,337 applicants for the class of 2017, guarantees tuition to full-time students from an area consisting of 108 counties in Central Appalachia.

 Students are required to work part-time regardless of financial situation.
 They are given jobs such as janitorial staff, office assistant, tutor, craft maker, resident advisor, maintenance, grounds or working in the cafeteria (Hunger Din).
 In addition to on-campus jobs, students can work at off-campus outreach projects.
 Students are required to work at least 160 hours per semester.
 The college is one of nine work colleges in the United States and one of two in Kentucky (Berea College being the other) that have mandatory work-study programs.

 Students from 108 counties in the Appalachian Mountains region of Kentucky, Ohio, Tennessee, Virginia and West Virginia pay no tuition through the Appalachian Leaders College Scholarship.

 Student life

 The dormitories house about 600 students, with rental prices averaging $1,900 annually.
 Alice Lloyd College requires students to live in gender-separated dormitories and only allows the opposite sex into a gender-specific dorm during "open houses," after room checks have been made.
+Men's dorms are designed for 2 residents but because of allowing over enrollment, all rooms have been forced to house 3 residents per room and has caused a shortage of furniture and space.
+Employees and faculty live on campus including in the dorms with students.
+Parking is a little over a mile walk and sits off campus down the road completely out of view of campus.
+Despite classes running until 9pm, shuttles stop running at 6pm and do not operate on weekends.
 Room checks consist of two resident advisors going into each room and making sure that it is clean and it does not contain any illegal substances.
 The college is located in Knott County, Kentucky, a dry county, thus alcoholic beverages are prohibited.

 Professional dress is required of all students on central campus until 2:00 p.m. every Tuesday and for all convocation programs.

 While this college is not affiliated with any religious denomination, the college's mission statement emphasizes the role of Christian values.
 In addition, the college offers coursework in religion and has a chapter of Baptist Collegiate Ministries.

 The college choir is called the "Voices of Appalachia."
 The choir, formed in 1962, holds a tour annually in the spring, performing hymns and ballads.
 The choir has made several media appearances, including NBC's Today and CBS News Sunday Morning.

 The college offers a series of speakers and events called convocations.
 Students are required to attend six convocations per semester.